-The classic tiramisù is the quintessential Italian dessert, one of the most delicious and well-known worldwide.
-Mascarpone cream and coffee-soaked savoiardi!
-To pair with Franciacorta Brut, straw yellow color with golden reflections.
+Classic tiramisu is the quintessential Italian dessert, one of the most indulgent and well-known in the world.
+Mascarpone cream and coffee-soaked ladyfingers!
+Pair it with Franciacorta Brut, straw yellow in color with golden reflections.
 Fine and persistent perlage.
-Very expressive, refined and complex on the nose.
-On the palate, you perceive the substantial structure and the pleasant acidity that leaves a characteristic and lasting aftertaste.
+Very expressive on the nose, fine and complex.
+On the palate, the substantial structure and the pleasant acidity leave a characteristic and lasting aftertaste.

 Prepare the coffee with the moka pot to obtain 300 g, sweeten to taste and let it cool.

-Separate the eggs, dividing the whites from the yolks.
-Whip the yolks with half of the sugar until you get a light and frothy mixture.
+Separate the eggs by dividing the egg whites from the yolks.
+Whip the yolks with half of the sugar until pale and frothy.

-Add the mascarpone little by little to the whipped yolks, mixing until you get a thick cream.
+Add the mascarpone a little at a time to the whipped yolks, mixing until you obtain a thick cream.

-Whip the egg whites until stiff peaks form with the remaining sugar, then gently fold them into the mascarpone cream.
+Whip the egg whites until stiff with the remaining sugar, then gently fold them into the mascarpone cream.

 Spread a spoonful of cream on the bottom of a glass baking dish (30x19.5 cm).

-Soak the savoiardi in the cold coffee and arrange them in the baking dish forming a layer.
+Dip the ladyfingers in the cold coffee and arrange them in the baking dish to form a layer.

-Cover the savoiardi with a layer of mascarpone cream and level it.
+Cover the ladyfingers with a layer of mascarpone cream and smooth it out.

-Repeat the layers of savoiardi and cream until the ingredients are used up, finishing with a layer of cream.
+Repeat the layers of ladyfingers and cream until you run out of ingredients, finishing with a layer of cream.

 Decorate with dollops of cream using a piping bag and dust with unsweetened cocoa powder.

-Let it set in the refrigerator for at least 2 hours before serving.
+Let set in the refrigerator for at least 2 hours before serving.

 Franciacorta

-Consume within the day or store for a maximum of 1 day in the fridge in an airtight container.
-If using pasteurized eggs, store for 2-3 days.
+Consume within the same day or store for up to 1 day in the fridge in an airtight container.
+If pasteurized eggs are used, store for 2-3 days.
 It can be frozen for about 2 weeks.

-Tiramisù is a much-loved spoon dessert, with origins disputed among various Italian regions.
-It is simple to prepare and perfect for any occasion.
+Tiramisu is a spoon dessert much loved, with origins disputed among different Italian regions.
+It is easy to prepare and perfect for any occasion.

 Italia, Veneto